verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Not anywhere near the gifted spectrum about solving problems.
 - [ ] They couldn't agree on the colour of the sky
 - [ ] Something as wild as it was pure
+- [ ] When a clown moves into a palace, he doesn't become a king.
+The palace becomes a circus. - Turkish Proverb